Yancy Derringer: Overview

 The eponymous character, Yancy Derringer, is an adventurer and gambler.
 He is a former Confederate Army Captain who has returned to New Orleans, Louisiana, in 1868, three years after the end of the American Civil War, during the southern Reconstruction Era.
 The state is under Union control and martial law.
-Life goes on in New Orleans, despite the fact that the city's atmosphere is forbidding, filled with trepidation and mourning.
+Life goes on in New Orleans, despite the fact that the city's atmosphere is foreboding, filled with trepidation and mourning.
 The Derringer family itself paid a heavy price in both lives and their family home and property during the Civil War.
 Yancy's brother David and his father Yancy Sr., died in the conflict.

 Widely respected by all parts of New Orleans society as a Southerner who never surrendered, Derringer is recruited by the Federal City Administrator, John Colton, to work as a secret agent; only Colton knows of this special role.
 Often at the beginning of an episode, Colton, a former Union Army colonel, asks Yancy to help solve New Orleans' present threat.
 Often, by the end of an episode, he arrests Yancy for breaking the law in order to do it.
 Yancy agrees to be Colton's "huckleberry" for the good of the city and his interests."

 Yancy has a strong conviction that the United States must be one nation again.
 Although he is based out of New Orleans, his Mississippi riverboat, the Sultana, and Yancy's propensity for adventure mean that some episodes take him far away from Louisiana; some stories take place as far away as Nevada and California.

 Tommy Mara recorded the show's theme with an orchestra and chorus in 1959 for Felsted Records (Felsted 8561).